Azure/reddog-aks-workshop/admin-scripts/README.md

 What will this deploy:
 - Azure Active Directory (AAD) Users (Temporary only for lab/workshop event)
 - Resource Groups scoped to each user (e.g. user2@tenant.onmicrosoft.com ---Scoped/RBAC/IAM access to---> RG2)
+- Creates a Workshop group to add all users to

 ## Requirements